ropensci/roweb/_posts/2014-04-22-rwbclimate-sp.md

 ```

-First let's look at a plot of mean temporature vs latititude, and to identify the points we'll plot their common names.
+First let's look at a plot of mean temperature vs latititude, and to identify the points we'll plot their common names.

 ```r